5 Tips For Growing Your New Startup

 Tip 4: Experiment with new growth hacking techniques

 “Growth hacking” is another startup term that has made a splash recently.
 It usually refers to creative ways to help grow your company by leveraging the power of different digital platforms.
 You can think of this as a unique form of marketing strategy that recognizes and understands how different online platforms work, and then using them to your advantage.

 For example, one classic story of growth hacking involves Airbnb, the revolutionary startup that is now worth more than $35 billion.
 When Airbnb launched, the concept of staying in someone else’s house or apartment instead of staying in a hotel was considered radical (if not a little dangerous).
 Moreover, Airbnb lacked the funds at the time to run a splashy new advertising campaign, explaining exactly how Airbnb works and why people should be using it.
 So Airbnb decided to leverage the power of Craigslist, which, at the time, was the most popular way to find temporary rentals or sublets.
 Airbnb encouraged every single person who signed up to rent their apartment or home to cross-post that same listing on Craigslist in order to generate traffic back to Airbnb.
 And they also reached out to people already advertising on Craigslist, asking them if they’d also like to post their listing on Airbnb.

 Tip 5: Create an elevator pitch for your company

-These five tips cover some of the most important areas – marketing, strategy and financing – for any new startup.
-Master these tips, and you could be well on your way to driving the next stage of growth at your new startup company.
+These five 5 Tips for growing your business startup cover some of the most important areas – marketing, strategy and financing – for any new startup.
+Master these 5 Tips for growing your business startup, and you could be well on your way to driving the next stage of growth at your new startup company.